 Hipsters, rejoice.
 There's another way to wear your Apple Watch and this one will make you look like you're straight out of Bugsy Malone.
 Sliding into the band slots of your Apple Watch, this pocket watch case covers the screen with a flip-open metal lid.

-With 38mm and 42mm Watch-friendly options available, the engraved pocket watches come in a couple of silver and gold designs, each with a 15-inch colour-matched chains.
-It's not perfect for runs, but you'll be the most fashionable at the party.
+With 38mm and 42mm Watch-friendly options available, though unfortunately no new variants for the 40mm and 42mm Series 4 casings, the engraved pocket watches come in a couple of silver and gold designs, each with a 15-inch colour-matched chains.
+It's not perfect for runs, but you'll be the most fashionable at the party, and that front cover means it should be protected from any bumps or scratches.

 No one knows better than you what your perfect Apple Watch strap is going to look like, so why not design your own?
 That's exactly what Casetify lets you do: you can pick a photo from Instagram, Facebook or your computer to create your own strap through Casetify's website or smartphone app.

 You can also select from a variety of layouts once you have the image you want, or choose one of Casetify's suggested strap designs if you find yourself stuck for inspiration.
-The ordering process lets you specify whether you're getting a 38mm or a 42mm Apple Watch and free shipping is available.
+The ordering process lets you specify whether you're getting a 38mm or a 42mm Apple Watch, or the new 40mm/44mm sizings, and free shipping is available.

-The band contains an electrocardiogram sensor that detects electrical activity produced by the heartbeat.
-This is medical-grade technology that's used by hospitals all around the world, and it's here on your wrist.
-It can even detect abnormal heart rhythms and conditions like atrial fibrillation.
-In addition to buying the band, you can sign up for KardiaGuard, a $99 per year subscription service that unlocks monthly EKG readings.
+This accessory contains an ECG sensor that detects electrical activity produced by the heartbeat - the same medical-grade technology that's used by hospitals all around the world.
+It can even detect abnormal heart rhythms and conditions like atrial fibrillation, coming in variants for both of the pre-Series 4 sizings.

 Ultimate Shield Screen Protector

-A screen this easy on the eye deserves to be protected.
-And protected without detracting from its overall look.
-That's where this slim yet sturdy screen protector comes in.
+A screen this easy on the eye deserves to be protected, and done so without detracting from its overall look.
+That's where this slim-yet-sturdy screen protector comes in.
 At just 0.2mm thick, you'll barely notice the military-grade protective film is there at all.

-Until it saves you gouging a cavernous scratch in your watch's display that is.
-With no image-diminishing matt effect, the ultra-clear, self-healing screen saver can fit around all straps and cases, with protectors having been cut to size for both the 38mm and 42mm watches.
+Until it saves you gouging a cavernous scratch in your watch's display, that is.
+With no image-diminishing matt effect, the ultra-clear, self-healing screen saver can fit around all straps and cases, with protectors having been cut to size for both the 38mm and 42mm watches, and even the new sizes for the Series 4.